-Date Action By or With Whom Taken M § ED Interval 1 May 7 to Wed May 15 Recommended period to complete report of early votes cast for each candidate or measure, by election precinct.
+Date Action By or With Whom Taken M § ED Interval 1 May 5 LAST DAY to deliver provisional ballots to voter registrar of each county in which city is located.
+Note: Because the deadline falls on Sun, it moves to Mon.
+City Secretary 10.30(a)(2) +1 (+2) Tue May 6 to Mon May 12 Period during which EVBB may meet to count ballots received from outside the U.S. if the early voting clerk certifies that all ballots mailed from outside the U.S. have been received.
+Note: The ED interval is +13 in Nov. of even numbered years.
+Early Voting Ballot Board 11.02 +3 through +9 May 6 to Wed May 14 Recommended period to complete report of early votes cast for each candidate or measure, by election precinct.
 Note: must occur before canvass.
-City Secretary 11.04(b) +3 through +11 May 7 to Wed May 15 Period for official canvass.
-Note: Canvass may occur only if all FPCA ballots have been received, the EVBB has completed the count of provisional ballots, and there are no deficiencies in mailed ballot carrier envelopes (certain deficiencies can be cured up to 6th day after election day).
-The canvass period of even-numbered Novembers is 14 days long.
-QUORUM to canvass is 2.
-RECOUNTS: Petition is due 2 p.m.
+City Secretary 11.04(b) +3 through +11 May 6 to Wed May 14 Period for official canvass.
+Note: TIMING: canvass may occur only if all FPCA and provisional ballots have been counted, and the time to cure any deficiencies in mailed ballot carrier envelopes has expired.
+PERIOD: 11 days except even Nov.
+(14 days).
+QUORUM: 2 but see runoff note.
+WINNER: cannot assume office (accept Type A cities) until canvass & oaths.
+PIA: Images of voted ballots or cast vote records are publicly available the day after the canvass.
+See SOS Advisory 2024-20 for redaction guidance.
+RECOUNTS: petition is due 2 p.m.
 1st day (expedited) or 5 p.m.
 3rd day after canvass.
-NEW LAW (HB 5180, RS): Images of voted ballots or cast vote records must be made publicly available the day after the canvass.
-IF A RUNOFF (not a tie) is needed, order the runoff not later than 5 days after the canvass.
+RUNOFF (not a tie): order not later than 5 days after the canvass.
 It is recommended that the runoff be ordered and notice issued at the canvass meeting (which would require a normal quorum).
-Mayor (sets time) City Secretary (records results) City Council (takes action) 11.12 6.72 +3 through +11 May 7 to Wed May 15 After canvass, recommended period to issue certificates of election (SOS Form 23-1), official statement of elected officer (SOS Form 23-3), and oath of office (SOS Form 23-2).
+Mayor (sets time) City Secretary (records results) City Council (takes action) 11.12 +3 through +11 May 6 to Wed May 14 After canvass, recommended period to issue certificates of election (SOS Form 23-1), official statement of elected officer (SOS Form 23-3), and oath of office (SOS Form 23-2).
 Note: If a recount is requested documents are not issued until after the recount.
-Mayor City Secretary 11.20 11.21 +3 through +11 May 7 to Tue May 28 Period for partial manual count of electronically counted ballots to begin not later than 72 hours after polls close and be completed by ED +21st day.
-Note: Because the deadline falls on Sat and Mon is Memorial Day, the deadline moves to Tue.
-City Secretary 11.31 +3 through +21 (+24) Thu May 9 LAST DAY to receive a ballot from military or non-military voters casting from outside the U.S. who submitted an ABBM, IF cancellation mark indicates ballot was placed for delivery by 7 p.m. on election day.
-City Secretary 9.50(b)(1) 9.68 11.02 +5
+Mayor City Secretary 11.20 11.21 +3 through +11